Gitmsl/Gitmsl/README.md

 - 👀 I’m interested in joining a supportive and passionate team of developers
 - 🌱 I’m currently building projects to display my knowledge of html, css, React.js, node, and MongoDB
 - 💞️ I’m excited to continue learning new things and expanding my skillset, and would love to find a team that supports individual growth
-- 📫 You can reach me at michael.s.locascio@gmail.com , or via DM on LinkedIN: https://www.linkedin.com/in/michael-locascio-1b4803178/
+- 📫 You can reach me at michael.s.locascio@gmail.com , or via DM on LinkedIn: https://www.linkedin.com/in/michael-locascio-1b4803178/

 <!---
 Gitmsl/Gitmsl is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.